owod24/owod24/README.md

 I'm a passionate software engineer, deeply engaged with the technological realms of cloud computing, full-stack development, and data-driven solutions.
 My career goal is to leverage cutting-edge technologies in these areas, with a keen interest in expanding my expertise into machine learning and big data analytics.

-*   🌍  I'm based in Toronto, Ontario.
+*   🌍  I'm based in Ajax, Ontario.
 *   🖥️  See my portfolio at [My Website](https://www.mozky.dev/)
 *   ✉️  You can contact me at [oluwadamilolaowolabi@trentu.ca](mailto:oluwadamilolaowolabi@trentu.ca)
 *   🚀  I'm currently working on [EDI Text Analysis](http://github.com/owod24/JUST-Archive-Analysis)